 As the answered call is bridged to the agents at run time, contacts may experience a delay between when they pick up the calls to the time when an agent answers.
 This delay is typically of 1-2 secs, which is an acceptable delay.

 Dropped calls are kept at a minimum with Predictive dialers.
-The dialer drops prerecorded audio message to answered calls, so, if the cost of not reaching a contact is high, a progressive dialer or power dialer may be a better option.
+The dialer drops prerecorded audio message to answered calls, so, if the cost of not reaching a contact is high, a power dialer may be a better option.

 In the USA, if someone answers but no agent is available within 2 seconds of the person’s greeting, FCC regulations consider the call “abandoned” and requires the dialer to play a recorded message.
 The FCC requires that predictive dialers abandon less than 3% of answered calls.